UCSD-ECEMAE-148/fall-2025-final-project-team-14/README.md

 ### Software
 #### Embedded Systems
-The system runs on an Nvidia Jetson Nano.
+The system runs on an Pi 5.
 To manage the high load of running ROS2 alongside Computer Vision (CV) pipelines, we implemented a **Node Activation Flow**.
 This ensures that the heavy YOLO model is only active during the search phase, and the rear camera processing is only active during parking, keeping CPU usage within stable limits.
+We also implemented the AI-hat, to offload some of the april-tag processing workload.

 #### Neural Network
 We trained a custom YOLOv8 Nano model on a dataset of our specific delivery boxes.
-This model was compiled into a `.blob` file to run natively on the OAK-D's Myriad X VPU, offloading processing from the Jetson's main CPU.
+This model was compiled into a `.blob` file to run natively on the OAK-D's Myriad X VPU, offloading processing from the PI's main CPU.

 ## Acknowledgments
 *Thanks to Professor Jack Silberman and the TAs for their guidance on the UCSD Robocar framework.
 Special thanks to the creators of the `pupil_apriltags` library.*